BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 We will need to search inside the reference material to make informed translation decisions and for review purposes.

 The main challenge is returning the correct bilingual context for a given query.
-If we find an exact match inside the japanese reference, we want to also feed the relevant english translation for our agent to make interesting comparisons.
+If we find an exact match inside the Japanese reference, we want to also feed the relevant English translation for our agent to make interesting comparisons.

-The first step is to cut each source chapter into small segments of fixed length (let's say 500 japanese characters).
-Then for each chapter, we can compute the length ratio of the translation to the original to get an estimate of the english segment length.
-This way we get a number of japanese/english segment pairs that are roughly aligned (mistakes are still possible though).
+The first step is to cut each source chapter into small segments of fixed length (let's say 500 Japanese characters).
+Then for each chapter, we can compute the length ratio of the translation to the original to get an estimate of the English segment length.
+This way we get a number of Japanese/English segment pairs that are roughly aligned (mistakes are still possible though).

 Now for search, a good starting point can be returning all segments containing the query.
-This will work well for character or places names.
+This will work well for character or place names.

 For example we can query a name: